dotkernel/api-documentation/docs/book/v7/tutorials/create-book-module.md

 ```

-When creating or updating a book, we will need some validators, so we will create input filters that will be used to validate the data received in the request
+When creating or updating a book, we will need some validators, so we will create input filters that will be used to validate the data received in the request.

 * `src/Book/src/InputFilter/Input/AuthorInput.php`